ErdForgeData modeling workspace · v1.0.4

 1. Create a personal token

-After signing in, use the dashboard MCP token panel to choose workspace scope and an expiration period.
+After signing in, use the dashboard MCP token panel to choose workspace scope and an expiration period for a personal token.

 Authorization: Bearer erdforge_mcp_...